-- If you’re cleaning up spills from raw meat or poultry, wipe up the spill, then wash the area with hot water and disinfect with a spritz of hydrogen peroxide or full-strength white vinegar.
+If you’re cleaning up spills from raw meat or poultry, wipe up the spill, then disinfect the surface with a dash of straight hydrogen peroxide, rubbing alcohol or full-strength white vinegar.
 Let stand for 5 minutes, then wipe dry.

-- Cotton swabs and toothpicks are great for small areas that are difficult to wipe clean, like the seals around the door, or the handles.
+Lastly, clean the cover at the bottom of the refrigerator.
+And use cotton swabs and toothpicks to clean small areas that are difficult to wipe clean, like the seals around the door, or the handles.

 DIY Fridge Deodorizer

 - Combine box of baking soda, sea salt and essential oil in jar.
 Stir well.

 - Place open jar in the back of fridge to absorb odors and make your fridge smell fresh and clean.

 - Change out baking soda mixture once every 1-2 months.

 To give it a burst of freshness, periodically stir the baking soda to release the scent from the essential oils.
 Add more oil if the scent starts to dissipate.

 Replace with fresh baking soda, sea salt and essential oils every 1-2 months.